ShaikAyubAli/ShaikAyubAli/README.md

 - 🔭 I’m currently working on **Data Science Projects**
 - 🌱 I’m Have Recently completed my course on **Full Stack Data Science and AI**
+- 👀 I’m interested in in leveraging data science techniques to extract meaningful insights from large datasets, with a focus on predictive modeling and machine learning applications.
+- 💞️ I’m looking to collaborate on on data science projects focused on predictive modeling and machine learning.
+My expertise includes algorithm development, feature engineering, data visualization, Deeep learning, Natural Language processing and AI.
 - 👨‍💻 All of my projects are available at **My Repositories**
 - 📫 How to reach me **shaikayyubali1@gmail.com**